-- 1. All course communication has to be through Canvas. - 2.
-Please email me using your SJSU email through Canvas.
-All attachments need to be through Canvas. - 3.1 will usually reply within 24 hours except during weekends and holidays. - 4.I will use Canvas messages and announcements frequently. - 5.
-Students will show respect for others at all times.
-I will report all disruptive behavior, and students will not be removed from the classroom if they are not respectful. - 6.
-Please leave videos on and engage with the class. - 7.
-Please stay muted until it is your turn to talk.
+- 1. All course communication has to be through Canvas Inbox. - 2.1 will usually reply within 24 hours except during weekends and holidays. - 3.
+I will use Canvas messages and announcements frequently. - 4.1 will report all disruptive behavior, and students will be removed from the classroom if they are not respectful.